VatanaChhorn/Vapeo/terms-and-service.md

 ### 15.3 Effect of Termination
 - Upon termination, your right to use the App ceases immediately
 - Data stored in your iCloud container will remain under your control
+- Active subscriptions will continue until the end of the current billing period
+- You will lose access to premium features when your subscription expires
 - Provisions that should survive termination will remain in effect

 ## 16. Privacy